systems-cs-pub-ro/carte-uso/README.md

 Images in the book (SVG) have been created by Andrei Stănescu (andrei.stanescu23@gmail.com).

+Sergiu Weisz (sergiu.weisz@upb.ro) did a large part of the editing.

+The book cover was designed by Bogdan Calapod (bogdan.marius.calapod@gmail.com).

 This book relied on reviews, ideas and contributions from numerous people, mentioned in each content file.

 ## Structure